Detail of an illustrative print depicting a mealybug infestation on a stapelia

 To avoid mealybugs, it’s always recommended to inspect, repot, and quarantine new plant purchases.
 Plants from big box stores commonly have pests.
 A lot of locally-owned nurseries do too.* Plant lovers recommend quarantining new purchases away from your collection.
 I always repot in my own soil as soon as possible and throw away the original soil.
 While you’re repotting it, closely check the base of the plant and roots for signs of mealybugs (you will occasionally get tricked by rooting hormone or a piece of perlite wedged between stems).
 Treat and quarantine as necessary.

 * No shade to local nurseries, in all fairness you gotta be vigilant having that many plants in close proximity, and having just one supplier with pests can introduce an infestation.
 Most nurseries operate with good intentions surrounding pest control but mealybugs are notoriously sneaky.
 As the houseplant and exotic plant industry has been expanding rapidly in recent years, unfortunately a commercial industry has ballooned where less and less care seems to be put into plant health, as long as it looks good for long enough to sell—if even that, we’ve all seen the rows of dead plants at Walmart.
-Box stores have grown notorious in the hobby for introducing pests to peoples' collections, so use caution.
+Box stores have grown notorious in the hobby for introducing pests to peoples' collections, so exercise caution.

 Back to blog